-Inspired gardeners often ask our crew with hopeful expressions: “I was driving down the street the other day and saw this amazing plant, could you get me one of those?”
-As knowledgeable horticulturists, it’s our responsibility to do some research before we order you the latest garden showstopper.
+Inspired gardeners often ask our crew with hopeful expressions: “I was driving down the street the other day and saw this amazing plant.
+Could you get me one of those?”
+As knowledgeable horticulturists, we must do some research before ordering the latest garden showstopper.
 We go through an in-depth list to learn about each plant.
-This list includes the plant’s sun/shade requirement, moisture tolerance, acidity/alkalinity preference and competition with neighboring plants.
-During this process, we sometimes learn that a requested plant is considered an invasive species.
+This list includes the plant’s sun/shade requirement, moisture tolerance, acidity/alkalinity preference, types of roots, and competition with neighboring plants.
+During this process, we sometimes learn that a requested plant is considered an invasive species in Massachusetts.

 We commonly get requests for this shrub in the fall.
 Admittedly, its month-long bright fiery red display is quite stunning.
-Outside of its fall showcase, however, I don’t personally find this shrub to be very aesthetically pleasing, and of course because it’s invasive I don’t recommend it!
-When someone asks for this Viburnum, I like to present my favorite alternative Viburnum nudum ‘Winterthur.’
-I think Winterthur outdoes Burning Bush, plus it’s more friendly to neighboring native plants.
+Outside of its fall showcase, however, I don’t personally find this shrub to be very aesthetically pleasing, and of course, because it’s invasive, I don’t recommend it!

-Here are some other great advantages of this non-invasive alternative:
+Here are some other great advantages of this non-invasive plant:

 - Much nicer flower show in May/June (Burning Bush has a non-distinct flower)